-Council Recommendations: The Atlantic and Mississippi Flyway Councils recommended continued use of the AHM protocol for black ducks, and adoption of the moderate regulatory alternative for their respective flyways.
-The Flyway-specific regulations consist of a daily bag limit of two black ducks and a season length of 60 days.
+Council Recommendations: The Atlantic and Mississippi Flyway Councils recommended adoption of the moderate regulatory alternative for their respective flyways.
+The flyway-specific regulations consist of a daily bag limit of two black ducks and a season length of 60 days.

-Service Response: The Service, Atlantic and Mississippi Flyway Councils, and Canada adopted an international AHM protocol for black ducks in 2012 (77 FR 49868; August 17, 2012), whereby we set black duck hunting regulations for the Atlantic and Mississippi Flyways (and Canada) based on the status and demographics of these birds.
-The AHM protocol clarifies country-specific target harvest levels and reduces conflicts over regulatory policies.
+Service Response: The Service, Atlantic and Mississippi Flyway Councils, and Canada adopted an international AHM protocol for black ducks in 2012 (77 FR 49868, August 17, 2012) whereby we set black duck hunting regulations for the Atlantic and Mississippi Flyways (and Canada) based on the status and demographics of these birds

-For the 2022-23 hunting season, we evaluated country-specific alternative harvest regulations using: (1) A management objective of 98 percent of maximum long-term sustainable harvest; (2) country-specific regulatory alternatives; and (3) current population models and associated weights.
-Based on the moderate regulatory alternative selected for the 2021-22 hunting season and the 2021 model predictions of 0.54 million breeding black ducks and 0.39 million breeding mallards (Federal WBPHS strata 51, 52, 63, 64, 66, 67, 68, 70, 71, and 72; core survey area), the optimal regulation for the Atlantic and Mississippi Flyways is the moderate alternative (and the liberal alternative in Canada).
+For the 2024-25 hunting season, we evaluated alternative harvest regulations for black ducks using: (1) A management objective of 98 percent of maximum long-term sustainable harvest; (2) the black duck regulatory alternatives; and (3) current population model.
+Based on the moderate regulatory alternative selected for the 2023-24 hunting season and the 2023 survey estimate of 0.73 million black ducks, the optimal regulation for the Atlantic and Mississippi Flyways is the moderate alternative.
 Therefore, we concur with the recommendations of the Atlantic and Mississippi Flyway Councils.